 - Jennifer Laughran (Andrea Brown Literary), joined by her client Kate Messner

-- Vickie Motter (Andrea Hurst Literary) with her client Kris Asselin
+- Vickie Motter (formerly of Andrea Hurst Literary, now not an agent) with her client Kris Asselin

 The trio took questions from the audience of writers.
 Below find the Q&A paraphrased and transcribed.